3liz/lizmap-documentation/source/publish/project_for_web.rst

   * EPSG:2154 for Lambert 93
   * etc

-* Enable *on the fly CRS transformation*.
-QGIS can reproject raster and vector data.
+* QGIS can reproject raster and vector data.

 .. image:: /images/qgis-montpellier-project-crs.png
    :align: center
    :width: 60%

-Configure the Web Geographics Services parameters with the *OWS Server* tab:
+Configure the Web Geographics Services parameters with the *QGIS Server* tab:

-* Set the title of your Web Geographics Services
+* Set the title of your Web Geographics Services.
+This title is used in the Lizmap landing page.
 * Add informations like your organization, the owner of the publication, the abstract, etc
 * Set the maximum extent of your WMS service
 * Restrict the CRSs list of your WMS service: